JenshenSoft/CardsLayoutSample/README.md

 # CardsLayout
-This library provides layouts for creation a card game on Android.
+This library provides layouts for creating a card game on Android.

 ## Requirements